-- (n) Valuation Manual for Policies Issued On or After the Operative Date of the Valuation Manual. - - (1) The commissioner shall promulgate emergency rules adopting a valuation manual that is substantially similar to the valuation manual approved by the National Association of Insurance Commissioners NAIC and any amendments to such manual as may be subsequently approved by the National Association of Insurance Commissioners NAIC, and such rules shall be effective in accordance with subdivisions (2) and (3) of this subsection. - (2) The operative date of the valuation manual is January 1 of the first calendar year following the first July 1 as of which all of the following have occurred: - (A) The valuation manual has been adopted by the National Association of Insurance Commissioners NAIC by an affirmative vote of at least 42 members, or three-fourths of the members voting, whichever is greater; - (B) The Standard Valuation Law, as amended by the National Association of Insurance Commissioners NAIC in 2009, or legislation including substantially similar terms and provisions, has been enacted by states representing greater than 75 percent of the direct premiums written as reported in the following annual statements submitted for 2008: Life, accident and health annual statements; health annual statements; and fraternal annual statements; and
+- (n) Valuation manual for policies issued on or after the operative date of the valuation manual. - - (1) The commissioner shall promulgate emergency rules adopting a valuation manual that is substantially similar to the valuation manual approved by the NAIC and any amendments to the manual as may be subsequently approved by the NAIC, and the rules shall be effective in accordance with subdivisions (2) and (3) of this subsection.

-- (C) The Standard Valuation Law, as amended by the National Association of Insurance Commissioners NAIC in 2009, or legislation including substantially similar terms and provisions, has been enacted by at least 42 of the following 55 jurisdictions: The 50 states of the United States, American Samoa, the American Virgin Islands, the District of Columbia, Guam, and Puerto Rico. - (3) Unless a change in the valuation manual specifies a later effective date, changes to the valuation manual shall be effective on January 1 following the date when such changes have been adopted by the National Association of Insurance Commissioners NAIC by an affirmative vote representing: - (A) At least three-fourths of the members of the National Association of Insurance Commissioners NAIC voting, but not less than a majority of the total membership; and - (B) Members of the National Association of Insurance Commissioners NAIC representing jurisdictions totaling greater than 75 percent of the direct premiums written, as reported in the following annual statements most recently available prior to the vote in paragraph (A) of this subdivision: Life, accident and health annual statements, health annual statements, or fraternal annual statements. - (4) The valuation manual must specify all of the following: - (A) Minimum valuation standards for and definitions of the policies or contracts subject to subdivision (2), subsection (b) of this section.
-Such minimum valuation standards shall be: - (i) The commissioner's reserve valuation method for life insurance contracts, other than annuity contracts, subject to subdivision (2), subsection (b) of this section; - (ii) The commissioner's annuity reserve valuation method for annuity contracts subject to subdivision (2), subsection (b) of this section; and
+- (2) The operative date of the valuation manual is January 1 of the first calendar year following the first July 1 as of which all of the following have occurred: - (A) The valuation manual has been adopted by the NAIC by an affirmative vote of at least 42 members, or three-fourths of the members voting, whichever is greater; - (B) The Standard Valuation Law, as amended by the NAIC in 2009, or legislation including substantially similar terms and provisions, has been enacted by states representing greater than 75 percent of the direct premiums written as reported in the following annual statements submitted for 2008: Life, accident, and health annual statements; health annual statements; and fraternal annual statements; and - (C) The Standard Valuation Law, as amended by the NAIC in 2009, or legislation including substantially similar terms and provisions, has been enacted by at least 42 of the following 55 jurisdictions: The 50 states of the United States, American Samoa, the American Virgin Islands, the District of Columbia, Guam, and Puerto Rico. - (3) Unless a change in the valuation manual specifies a later effective date, changes to the valuation manual shall be effective on January 1 following the date when the changes have been adopted by the NAIC by an affirmative vote representing: - (A) At least three-fourths of the members of the NAIC voting, but not less than a majority of the total membership; and - (B) Members of the NAIC representing jurisdictions totaling greater than 75 percent of the direct premiums written, as reported in the following annual statements most recently available prior to the vote in paragraph (A) of this subdivision: Life, accident, and health annual statements, health annual statements, or fraternal annual statements. - (4) The valuation manual must specify all of the following: